How Much Car Insurance Do You Need?

 If you don't have the liquid assets to pay the excess damages, the victim can take legal action against you.

-This can include obtaining a judgment against you, which can extend to putting a lien on your home or even garnishing your wages.
+This can include obtaining a judgment against you, extending a lien on your home, or even garnishing your wages.

 Other situations where you may want to consider having higher liability limits include having teen drivers on your policy, owning a home, owning a large vehicle (SUV or pickup truck), or having multiple drivers on the same policy.

-Each can either increase the risk of an accident or expose you to a property lien.
+Each can increase the risk of an accident or expose you to a property lien.

 Discounts to the Rescue

-Each of the policy provisions above will be major drivers of the cost of your premium.
-But there are plenty of discounts available that can lower the cost.
+Each of the policy provisions above will significantly drive your premium's cost.
+But there are plenty of discounts available that can lower the price.

 - average savings of 26%

-Accident-free discounts may be applied in tiers, so you may get a discount for three-years, and then a higher one after five years.
+Accident-free discounts may be applied in tiers so that you may get a discount for three years and a higher one after five years.